cooper/net-async-omegle/README.md

 say "$user_count users online as of ", scalar localtime $update_time;
 ```

+### $om->half_banned()

+Returns whether your client has been forced into unmonitored mode.
+This occurs when your behavior is too sexual.

 ### $om->update()

 Updates Omegle status information.
 This must be called initially after adding the Omegle